iThinkyouknow/node-SJP/readme.md

 The port is `8000`.
 You can change it in the lib/config.js if you so desire.

-It contains the following the request to the server:
+It contains the following the requests to the server:
 Eg. http://localhost:8000
 GET the frontend (not done, will only see a React default page)
 GET the assets from React FrontEnd